GarimaK1/ContactsManagerRedux/Readme.txt

 -- Login page: if user is already authenticted, don't show login.
 Redirect to Home page '/'.

 -- Register page: if user is already authenticted, don't show register.
 Redirect to Home page '/'.

+-- mapStateToProps is an arrow function and needs to return part of state to be provided as props to component

 -- Event Handlers in React using Example:
 {/* <input type="text" onChange={handleChange} /> */}